DrPaulBrewer/nodePerform/README.md

 Testing on Modulus.io Node/Meteor PaaS
 ======================================

+Pre-requisites:  Local computer for development, npm install -g modulus, set up modulus.io account

-1. As above, download source code: git clone https://github.com/DrPaulBrewer/nodePerform.git
+1. As above, download source code locally: git clone https://github.com/DrPaulBrewer/nodePerform.git
 2. At this point, if you have a modulus.io account, the project create and deploy commands should work fine.
 3. Modulus will grab the dependencies itself, you do not need to have node or npm installed locally.